 Alcohol-free = no alcohol.

-I know, it sounds so easy.
-It's not, but the longer you go without drinking, the simpler it can be.
+It's definitely not easy, but the longer you go without drinking, the simpler it can be.

-It’s a lifestyle that if you let it, can be one of the best experiences of your life.
+It’s a choice that, if you let it, can be the best decision of your life.

 What are the benefits of living alcohol-free?